rtyle/artlight/README.md

 Once provisioned, preferences may be set for each application by pointing a web browser to the device.
 If supported, the mDNS hostname may be used to resolve the device address;
-otherwise, the leased address will have to be resolved according to the capabilities of the LAN's DHCP server.
+otherwise, the leased IP address will have to be resolved according to the capabilities of the LAN's DHCP server.
 If possible, name the device and configure DNS services on the LAN to resolve the name to this address.

+The preferences page may be filled using "factory" default values or with current values.
+Changes for most will take effect immediately.
+If not, then they will take effect when the form is submitted.

 Preferences may be used to customize the presentation (color, width and shape) of LED indicators.
 Brightness parameters may be set which may include use of the luminosity sensor.
+The mDNS hostname of the board may be changed.
 Parameters may be set in order to accurately present time in the given time zone.
 Over-the-air updates may also be performed.